Run a job by its name

 - Fuzzy match - substring/suffix match (single match only)

-Main pipeline jobs take precedence over aliases.
-If your main pipeline has a job named up
+Main pipeline jobs and aliases take precedence over skills.
+If your main pipeline has a job with aliases: [default]

-will invoke it even if a skill has an alias up
+will invoke it even if a skill has a job literally named default

 Fuzzy Matching